 - Take a proactive approach to change management

 These and other steps take time.
-The earlier you start, the readier your department will be to comply with the new standards.
+The earlier you start, the readier your department will be to comply with the changes to lease accounting.

-As with revenue recognition, transitioning to the new lease accounting standard is best approached as a change management project.
-It should include these seven steps:
+As was the case with FASB’s new revenue recognition standard, organizations will want to approach their transition to the new lease accounting standard as a change management project.
+That process should include the following steps:

 1. Analyze the current state